 How Long Does Canadian Citizenship Application Take?

-As of this month, the Canadian citizenship application process takes 27 months approx. Yep, over 2 years after they confirm you’ve submitted all the required information!
+As of Oct 2023, the processing time for citizenship applications has dropped to 17 months after they confirm you’ve submitted all the required information!

 A link is provided to track the progress of your application but you can only use this link after you’ve received an AOR (acknowledgment of receipt).